1977–78 WFA Cup

 The 1977–78 Women's Football Association Cup was the eighth edition of the WFA Cup (Women's FA Cup), the national women's football knockout competition in England.
 It was organised by the Women's Football Association (WFA) and was named The Pony WFA Cup for sponsorship reasons.

-Queen's Park Rangers L.F.C. went into the season as the Cup's holders.
-They won their quarter-final against Warminster Wanderers, 4–1 at Eastcote.
+Queen's Park Rangers went into the season as the Cup's holders.
+They won their quarter–final against Warminster Wanderers, 4–1 at Eastcote.

-In a semi-final in April, Southampton Women's F.C. played against St Helens W.F.C. at Bedworth Oval.
+In a semi–final in April, Southampton played against St Helens at Bedworth Oval.

 The 1978 Final was won by Southampton against Queen's Park Rangers, the defending champions.
-The match, which ended in an 8–2 scoreline, set several scoring records for the WFA Cup/Women's FA Cup Final that still stand today: the highest total number of goals in a match; the highest margin of victory for any Cup-winner; and the most Final goals by one player, Pat Chapman, who scored six.
+The match, which ended in an 8–2 scoreline, set several scoring records for the WFA Cup/Women's FA Cup Final that still stand today: the highest total number of goals in a match; the highest margin of victory for any Cup–winner; and the most Final goals by one player, Pat Chapman, who scored six.
 The game was played at Slough Town F.C.

-The 1978 Cup was Southampton's sixth title.
+The 1978 Cup was Southampton sixth title.
 After the final, the winning team were featured in a news report on Southern Television.

+All match results and dates from the Women's FA Cup Website.

+First round

+All games were scheduled for 2 October 1977.

+Second round

+All games were originally scheduled for 2 October 1977.

+Third round

+All games were originally scheduled for 6 November 1977.

+Fourth round

+All games were originally scheduled for 4 December 1977 and 8 January 1978.

+Fifth round

+All games were played on 5 and 12 February 1978.

+Sixth round

+All games were played on 5 and 12 March 1978.

+Semi–finals

+All games were played on 2 April 1978.